morsgiathatch/machine-learning/README.md

 possible feature labels, and metric is a reference to the desired metric contained in Metrics.py.
 Upon initialization, prev_value should be set to None, current_depth should be set to 0, and max_depth should be the desired maximum tree height.
-The implementation of run_id3 allows the user to terminate the depth of tree using the max_depth argument.
+The implementation of fit allows the user to terminate the depth of tree using the max_depth argument.

 ID3 is the standard algorithm for constructing a decision tree.
 Contained in